fahim-mohammad/My_Course_Projects/Excel_and_Copilot_Fundamentals/README.md

 # Excel and Copilot Fundamentals

-This folder contains projects completed in the Coursera course **"Excel and Copilot Fundamentals."**
+This folder contains projects completed in the Coursera course "Excel and Copilot Fundamentals."

-It will include all course-related projects, such as the Attendance Tracker.
+## Attendance Tracker Project

+- Tracks attendance for a week or full month
+- Calculates total and actual days present
+- Conditional formatting for groups/departments
+- Charts and PivotTables for analysis
+- Files included:
+  - Attendance_Tracker.xlsx
+  - Attendance_Tracker_Template.xlsx